tuxtof/SE-Training-Automation-Calm/lab1/calm_workshop_lab1.rst

 *****************

 **Service**: One tier of a multiple tier application.
-This can be made up of 1 more VMs (or existing machines) that all have the same config and do the same thing
+This can be made up of 1 or more VMs (or existing machines) that all have the same config and do the same thing

 **Application (App):** A whole application with multiple parts that are